patrickloeber/chatbot-deployment/README.md

-# Chatbot Deployment with Flask and JavaScript
+# Chatbot Deployment with Python and JavaScript

 Clone repo and create a virtual environment
 ```